About Hope & Hugs

 We hope that Hope & Hugs can help bring a smile to their face.
-Check out the gifts you can send, the gifts you can make and the resources that can be found on this site.
+Check out the gifts you can make and the resources that can be found on this site.

 Cancer is often called the Dragon.
 Cancer fighters need to slay that dragon!
 Inspire your cancer fighters with this shirt to keep slaying the dragons.
 All proceeds from the purchase of this shirt go directly to Leiomyosarcoma research.
 Check out the hoodies, tanks and other styles with this design.

 Note: Please check sizing chart when ordering women shirts, the sizes run small.

 Please Don’t say “Just let me know”!
 It’s happens all too often.
 A diagnosis of cancer for a friend or family member and the world stands still.
 Little things outside don’t matter anymore.
 Really who cares about the latest scores, news or even weather?
 Unless it...read more

 A little humor is sometimes needed to offset the reactions from the chemo cocktail given to patients.
 In my daughter's case, the combination of drugs made her cranky.
 This shirt is in her honor, as she would warn us that this was her Cranky Chemo Day!
 The shirt is a...read more

 No movable parts, no batteries to wear out, no periodic checkups, low energy consumption, high energy yield, inflation-proof, no monthly payments, no insurance requirements, theft-proof, non-taxable, non polluting and of course, full returnable.
 Hugging is healthy.
 It...read more

 A box full of care (and fun!) for those who are spending time recuperating at home or just need a little extra TLC.
 If you've ever had to spend extended time at home recuperating from an illness, surgery or even treatments, you know how much the little things count....read more